choria-io/go-external/README.md

 It's a new library and a new feature in Choria, feedback and bug fixes appreciated.

+This is heavily inspired by the Python [py-mco-agent](https://github.com/optiz0r/py-mco-agent) written by Ben Roberts.

 ## Example

 We will write a basic agent called `parrot` that receives a message on its `echo` action and sends it back.